open-mmlab/mmdetection/docs/tutorials/1_exist_data_model.md

 ## Inference with pretrained models

 By inference, we mean using trained models to detect objects on images.
-In MMDetection, the model structure is defined by a python [configuration file]() and pretrained model parameters are save in a Pytorch checkpoint file, usually with `.pth` extension name .
+In MMDetection, a model is defined by a configuration file and pretrained model parameters are save in a checkpoint file.

-To start with, we recommend [Faster RCNN](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn) with this [configuration](https://github.com/open-mmlab/mmdetection/blob/master/configs/faster_rcnn/faster_rcnn_r50_fpn_1x_coco.py) and this [checkpoints](http://download.openmmlab.com/mmdetection/v2.0/faster_rcnn/faster_rcnn_r50_fpn_1x_coco/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth).
-It is recommended to save the parameter to `checkpoint_file` directory.
+To start with, we recommend [Faster RCNN](https://github.com/open-mmlab/mmdetection/tree/master/configs/faster_rcnn) with this [configuration file](https://github.com/open-mmlab/mmdetection/blob/master/configs/faster_rcnn/faster_rcnn_r50_fpn_1x_coco.py) and this [checkpoint file](http://download.openmmlab.com/mmdetection/v2.0/faster_rcnn/faster_rcnn_r50_fpn_1x_coco/faster_rcnn_r50_fpn_1x_coco_20200130-047c8118.pth).
+It is recommended to download the checkpoint file to `checkpoints` directory.

 ### High-level APIs for inference

 MMDetection provide high-level Python APIs for inference on images.
-Here is an example of building the model and test given images.
+Here is an example of building the model and inference on given images or videos.

 ```python
 from mmdet.apis import init_detector, inference_detector